MichaelSasser/matrixctl/README.md

       # "<click to reveal>".
 It will be marked for you.
 Copy it in here.
       token= "MyMatrixToken"

+      # In some cases, MatrixCtl does need to make many requests.
+To speed those
+      # requests a notch, you can set a concurrent_limit which is greater than
+      # one.
+This sets a limit to how many asynchronous workers can be spawned
+      # by MatrixCtl.
+If you set the number to high, MatrixCtl needs more time
+      # to spawn the workers, then a synchronous request would take.
+      concurrent_limit: 10

     # Here you can add your SSH configuration.
     ssh:
       address: matrix.example.com